gu-fan/riv.vim/doc/riv_todo.rst

     + File:    A template or snippet or shortcut for adding ``./`` and ``../`` and files.
 Maybe a sphinx doc ref as well.
     + A file tag jump like ``:xxx:`xxxx``` for sphinx docs
-    + for bare style, a method to escape file that not convert to links
+    + for bare style, a method/syntax to escape file that not convert to links
     + an option for not converting links

 13. Publish